 Ricky Warwick: It makes sense, right.

-And I believe that it is a right way to provide more value to the name of Thin Lizzy?
+And I believe that it is the right way to provide more value to Thin Lizzy’s name?

-Ricky Warwick: I think it does and I think it makes it more of an event and a celebration and everything.
-We’re very much focused obviously on Black Star Riders and that’s the main thing for me definitely.
+Ricky Warwick: I think it does, and I think it makes it more of an event and a celebration and everything.
+We’re very much focused obviously on Black Star Riders, which is definitely the main thing for me.

-That’s all by now Ricky.
-Thank you and see you on the tour!
+That’s all by now, Ricky.
+Thank you, and see you on tour!